 Core Assignments Brief Description Points/Due Date Approximat e Weight Integrated Thematic Unit/Author Study A comprehensive well-researched paper and oral presentation on an author of children's books.
 This thematic collection of lessons and activities will integrate multiple early childhood disciplines and all of the six language arts while concentrating on a specific theme.
-Three to five of these lessons need to be designed around a central focus based on the guidelines from Task 1 of the Early Childhood edTPA Handbook.
-The objective for the unit is to have early childhood students improve their language skills participating in learning activities from various content areas.
+Five of these lessons need to be designed around a central focus based on the guidelines from Task 1 of the Early Childhood edTPA Handbook.
+The objective for the unit is to have early childhood students improve their language and literacy skills participating in learning activities from various content areas.
 Academic vocabulary and text dependent questions must be included as part of the unit.
-30% Ongoing throughout semester Language Acquisition Chart A chart of language milestones for young children.
-Due: February 15, 2017 10% Letter to Parents An informative letter to parents about their role in their child's literacy development Due: April 26, 2017 15% Midterm The exam consists of multiple measures, including short answer, and essay questions.
+A written commentary over the planning of the learning segment using edTPA Task 1 answering prompts accessed through Live Text and submitted through D2L.
+Oral presentation of the information learned about the author and a handout that includes n ILS, objective, and short synopsis of learning activity.
+Author Research Paper Due: 9/6/17 through D2L Lessons Due: 9/11-9/27 through D2L edTPA Due: 10/4/17 through D2L Oral Presentation with handout 10/16/17 30% Ongoing throughout semester Language Acquisition Chart A chart of language milestones for young children.
+Performance includes the development of a chart demonstrating understanding of language acquisition, from prenatal to age 8.
+Focus of the chart is on expressive and receptive language at all stages and ages of development.
+Due: September 25, 2017 10% Letter to Parents Performance includes writing a letter to parents about literacy instructional practices in the classroom and home.
+Emphasis is on Due: December 15% communicating information to design learning experiences in a friendly yet professional manner.
+4, 2017 Midterm The exam consists of multiple measures, including short answer, and essay questions.
 Questions will be derived from lecture, assigned readings, discussions, and student-generated ideas.
-March 8, 2017 30% Participation Student participation in class.
-Ongoing throughout semester 5% Drawing & Writing Students collect five samples of drawing, writing and spelling.
-Due March 8, 2017 10%

-Sample Graduate Student: Students receiving graduate credit must meet graduate level requirements for this class.
+October 18, 2017 30% Participation Student participation in class.
+Ongoing throughout semester 5% Drawing & Writing Sample Performance includes collecting five samples of drawing, writing and spelling.
+Emphasis is on the analysis of the stages of drawing and writing samples from one child between the ages of three and eight years to recognize the relationships among reading, writing, and oral communication.
+Performance includes identification of the level of drawing, writing, and spelling for the child, based on the work of Lowenfeld, Clay, and Gentry with respect to the NILS/ Common Core Standards.
+Due October 16, 2017 10% Graduate Student : Students receiving graduate credit must meet graduate level requirements for this class.
 An expanded assignment/additional assignment is required in order to receive graduate credit in this course.
 One option would be to expand the author study to include five texts from the chosen author and a 10 minute presentation.
 The nature of this assignment may vary and will be determined after consultation between the individual student and the instructor.
+To be determined

-DETAILED INSTRUCTIONS AND EXPECTATIONS FOR EACH ASSIGNMENT WILL BE PROVIDED BY THE INDIVIDUAL INSTRUCTOR information presented in class.
+DETAILED INSTRUCTIONS AND EXPECTATIONS FOR EACH ASSIGNMENT WILL BE PROVIDED BY THE INDIVIDUAL INSTRUCTOR

-Reading Assignments & Discussion Questions- It is your responsibility to keep up with the reading assignments and to come to class prepared to discuss the information contained in the assigned reading and be able to apply this to the
+Reading Assignments & Discussion Questions- It is your responsibility to keep up with the reading assignments and to come to class prepared to discuss the information contained in the assigned reading and be able to apply this to the information presented in class.